 However, the good news is that you can defeat procrastination on an instance-by-instance basis.
 When the moment comes that you need to sit down and bang out some brilliant copy and you’d rather stick a cocktail fork in your eye than do it, there are things you can do to help you get in the groove and get work done.

 One very typical and tricky method of procrastination is to do other items on your to do list that are easy to accomplish, but not even close to being the most important.
 This tricks you into feeling like you’re accomplishing something, when what you’re really doing is just sucking up time and pushing your most important project out.
-So, first things first: Figure out exactly which project is the crucial, must-get-done task.

-Chances are, one of the reasons you’re avoiding your Most Important Project is that it’s a tad overwhelming.
+Chances are, one of the reasons you’re avoiding your most important project is that it’s a tad overwhelming.
 The bigger the project, the bigger the stakes and, often, the more work there is to do.

 So, to combat the panic- and procrastination-inducing feeling of being overwhelmed, break your big task into a bunch of small tasks.
 In fact, the smaller the better.
-Your to do list could start with “Turn on computer.
-Open new Word document.
-Type “HEADLINE”.
-Write headline options to review later.
-Type “SUBHEAD”.”
-And so on and so on.
-The smaller the tasks are, the easier each will be to complete and, as you complete them, you’ll gain momentum.
+Something like:

-3. Find a place to be alone.
+3. Find a Place to Be Alone

-4. Have a deadline—an external deadline.
+4. Have a Deadline—an External Deadline

 Some clients think they’re doing us a favor when they say things like, “Oh, whenever you can get to it is fine.”
 No. No, no, no. All this means to your psyche is, “Eh, it’s not important…I’ll do it…at some point…” You’ve got to have a deadline and it’s got to be one you’ll be held accountable for.